Generalized Optimal AMG Convergence Theory for Nonsymmetric and Indefinite Problems: Abstract

 \section{Abstract}

 Algebraic multigrid (AMG) is known to be an effective solver for many sparse symmetric positive definite (SPD) linear systems.
-For SPD systems, the convergence theory of AMG is well-understood in terms of the $A$-norm but in a nonsymmetric setting such an energy norm is non-existent.
+For SPD systems, the convergence theory of AMG is well-understood in terms of the $A$-norm, but in a nonsymmetric setting such an energy norm is non-existent.
 For this reason, convergence of AMG for nonsymmetric systems of equations remains an open area of research.
-Existing nonsymmetric AMG algorithms in this setting mostly rely on heuristics motivated by SPD convergence theory.
-In the SPD setting, the classical form of optimal AMG interpolation provides a useful insight in determining the two grid convergence rate of the method.
-In this work, we discuss a generalization of the optimal AMG convergence theory targeting nonsymmetric problems by constructing a $2\times 2$ block symmetric indefinite system so that the Petrov–Galerkin AMG process for the nonsymmetric matrix $A$ can be recast as a Galerkin AMG process for a symmetric indefinite system.
-We show that using this generalization of the optimal interpolation theory, one can obtain the same identity for the two-grid convergence rate as that derived in the SPD setting for optimal interpolation.
-We also provide supporting numerical results for the convergence result and nonsymmetric advection-diffusion problems.
+A particular aspect missing from theory of nonsymmetric and indefinite AMG is the incorporation of general relaxation schemes.
+In the SPD setting, the classical form of optimal AMG interpolation provides a useful insight in determining the best possible two grid convergence rate of a method based on an arbitrary symmetrized relaxation scheme.
+In this work, we discuss a generalization of the optimal AMG convergence theory targeting nonsymmetric problems, using a certain matrix-induced orthogonality of the left and right eigenvectors of a generalized eigenvalue problem relating the system matrix and relaxation operator.
+We show that using this generalization of the optimal convergence theory, one can obtain a measure of the spectral radius of the two grid error transfer operator that is mathematically equivalent to the derivation in the SPD setting for optimal interpolation, which instead uses norms.
+In addition, this generalization of the optimal AMG convergence theory can be further extended for symmetric indefinite problems, such as those arising from saddle point systems so that one can obtain a precise convergence rate of the resulting two-grid method based on optimal interpolation.
+We provide supporting numerical examples of the convergence theory for nonsymmetric advection-diffusion problems, the two-dimensional Dirac equation motivated by $\gamma_5$-symmetry, and the mixed Darcy flow problem corresponding to a saddle point system.